 Not a target net worth, a target passive income.
-At the moment it’s about $25K for ‘single FI’ which I’ve pretty much reached but if I am honest, my dream goal is closer to a combined family income or ‘fatFIRE’ of about $70K for the ‘dream future’ with 6 kids on the homestead.
+At the moment it’s about $25K for ‘single FI’ which I’ve almost reached, but if I am honest, my dream goal is closer to a combined family income or ‘fatFIRE’ of about $70K for the ‘dream future’ with 6 kids on a homestead.
 Ideally there would be some contribution from the wife from her investments / assets.
 It’s difficult to equate this to a NW number, but I’ve got retirement estimations all planned out on the blog

 What are your retirement plans?

-Blogging, Writing, Slow Travel, raising a family and homesteading on my farm, regenerating local bushland, occasional contract or specialist work in space programs.
+Writing, Slow Travel, Raising a family and homesteading, regenerating local bushland, and potential casual contract or specialist work in aerospace programs.